 Cutting Programs for Low-Income People Especially Hurts Women and Their Families

-As Congress debates spending priorities and deficit eduction measures, it must protect programs for low-income families and individuals and ensure that deficit reduction does not increase poverty.
+As Congress continues to debate spending priorities and deficit reduction measures, it must protect programs for low-income families and individuals and ensure that deficit reduction does not increase poverty.

 This principle has been honored consistently in the major bipartisan deficit reduction packages of recent decades.
 It is particularly important to women, who are more likely than men to be poor at all stages of their lives because of ongoing employment discrimination and greater responsibilities for unpaid caregiving.
 As a result, women and their families disproportionately rely on federal programs to protect their health, obtain quality child care and higher education, and help them meet their basic needs during difficult times and as they age.